 Why did you choose to study at City?

-City’s School of Health Sciences has an excellent reputation and has links with a variety of hospitals in and around London.
+City’s School of Health & Psychological Sciences has an excellent reputation and has links with a variety of hospitals in and around London.
 City offers a supportive environment that fosters learning, and during the hospital placement period, personal tutors will visit students every week at their hospital site for tutorial sessions.
 Furthermore, City provides opportunities for students to undertake hospital placements abroad.